juhahinkula/hhmobile/README.md

 ### Vacay
 by Anastasiia Burkova

 Vacay is a traveling blog app.
 Users can write, modify or delete their blog posts and read the blog posts of other users.
-Blogs are sorted by countries which is based on the user’s post location.
+Blogs are sorted by countries that is based on the user’s post location.
 Every user has a personal map where he can see all the locations he has been visiting and writing about.
 There is also a possibility to search flight tickets in order to expand the traveling experience.
 Skyscanner Rapid API is used for that purpose.

 ![screenshot]({{ site.baseurl }}/img/vacay1.PNG) ![screenshot]({{ site.baseurl }}/img/vacay2.PNG) ![screenshot]({{ site.baseurl }}/img/vacay3.PNG)